Williloo/sus1531/README.md

 Examples you may choose to design and implement:
 * Collaborative Quizzes: Enable collaborative quizzes where multiple users can work together to answer questions.
-* Music: users have the option to add the iconic Tahook theme song, or another song of their choosing to a quiz.
+* Music: users have the option to add the iconic Kahoot theme song, or another song of their choosing to a quiz.
 * CSV Results: users can generate a file (e.g., CSV, JSON) of a quiz's final results for a quiz admin to download.
 * Quiz Import/Export: Allow users to import and export quizzes in various formats (e.g., CSV, JSON) for easy sharing and backup.
 * File Attachments: Allow users to attach files (e.g., images, PDFs) to quiz questions for more comprehensive content.